isabella232/advertising-cloud.en/help/dsp/campaign-management/packages/package-settings.md

 **Pacing Fill Strategy:** (Packages with package-level pacing only) How to pace ad delivery:

-* *Even:* (The default) Paces delivery uniformly throughout each flight, with a target of 50% of the delivery in the first half of the flight.
+* *Even:* Paces delivery uniformly throughout each flight, with a target of 50% of the delivery in the first half of the flight.

+* *Slightly Ahead:* (The default) Accelerate delivery to be 55-65% complete when halfway through the flight duration.

 * *Frontload:* Accelerates delivery so that it is 65-75% complete halfway through the flight.